Katniss Everdeen: Mockingjay

-Epilogue

-In the epilogue, Katniss and Peeta are married and a young daughter and a son.
-Katniss still suffers nightmares about the game and fears having to eventually relay the story to her children.
-To soothe her traumatized psyche, Katniss makes lists in her mind of every act of kindness she has ever seen, an obsession that she realizes is simply a "repetitive game" to keep darker thoughts at bay.
-In the series' last words, Katniss offers one final observation: "But there are much worse games to play."
+In the epilogue, Katniss and Peeta are married and have a young daughter and son.
+Katniss still suffers nightmares about the games and fears having to eventually relay the story to her children.
+To soothe her traumatized psyche, Katniss makes a list in her mind of every act of kindness she has ever seen, an obsession that she realizes has simply become a "repetitive game" to keep darker thoughts at bay.

+Sunrise on the Reaping

+"Sunrise on the Reaping" recounts the story of Katniss's mentor, Haymitch Abernathy.
+In the epilogue, Haymitch notes how much Katniss as a child had reminded him of his old ally Louella McCoy.
+He states that the adult, post-war Peeta and Katniss were putting together a "memorial book" of the war, and that he had shared his memories of the Hunger Games with them.
+Katniss is depicted as bringing Haymitch goose eggs, and Peeta as building an incubator for the eggs.